 That’s not to say that a Trump presidency would be welcomed with open arms in China.

-“Chinese leaders might not like her (Clinton), but they know they can work with her,” says Shannon Tiezzi, managing editor at The Diplomat, an online publication focused on the Asia Pacific region.
+“Chinese leaders might not like her (Clinton), but they know they can work with her,” says Shannon Tiezzi, managing editor at

 “Trump, meanwhile, is a complete unknown.
 Is he serious about wanting to slap Chinese goods with 45% tariffs?
 Or about using economic coercion to try to shape Chinese behavior in the South China Sea?
 What about letting South Korea and Japan pursue their own nuclear weapons capabilities?”